Police Chief Accused of Selling Machine Guns Is Back on the Job

 His lawyer, Nick Klinefeldt, did not immediately respond to a request for comment.
 Neither Adair’s mayor nor Adair City Attorney Clint Fichter responded to a request for comment.
 Fichter, however, confirmed the City Council’s 2-to-1 decision to bring back Wendt to KCCI.

-The restoration of Wendt as police chief of the rural enclave about an hour outside Des Moines before the completion of his federal trial would normally be, given the allegations against him.
+The restoration of Wendt as police chief of the rural enclave about an hour outside Des Moines before the completion of his federal trial would normally be shocking, given the allegations against him.

-Prosecutors allege that between July 2018 and August 2022, Wendt supplied “law letters” to the Bureau of Alcohol, Tobacco, and Firearms (ATF) in which he justified his acquisition

 But prosecutors allege Wendt and a friend either resold the weapons or set up paid demonstrations where patrons would be allowed to shoot the military-style weapons.